Liverpool vs Chelsea predictions, team news, betting tips, odds and Bet Builder

 TV TNT Sports 1

-Liverpool host Chelsea in the Premier League on Saturday and Arne Slot's Reds are aiming to bounce back from last weekend's 3-2 defeat at Manchester United.
+Liverpool host Chelsea in the Premier League this afternoon and Arne Slot's Reds are aiming to bounce back from last weekend's 3-2 defeat at Manchester United.

 They remain on course for Champions League qualification, helped by Chelsea's dismal run of seven losses in their last eight league games.